cocur/domain/README.md

 - Check availability of domains
 - Retrieve WHOIS information of domains
+- Support for over 350 TLDs, including new generic TLDs like `.coffee` or `.sexy`
 - Command line tool and library
 - Compatible with PHP >= 5.4 and [HHVM](http://hhvm.com)